The energy-momentum tensor at the earliest stage of relativistic heavy ion collisions: Introduction

 This paper is organized as follows.
 In section \ref{sec-preliminaries} we describe some parts of the CGC effective theory that are relevant to our work, and define our notation.
 In section \ref{sec-method} we give some details of our calculation of the energy-momentum tensor.
 At sixth order in $\tau$ the energy-momentum tensor contains a very large number of terms, and the calculation was therefore done with the help of {\it Mathematica}.
+The complete result is too long to give explicitly, but is available on request to interested readers in the form of a {\it Mathematica} or text file.
 We describe some of the many checks we have performed to verify the result.
 In section \ref{sec-reg} we discuss our method to regulate the correlators of gauge potentials which enter our expression for the energy-momentum tensor.
-In section \ref{sec-results} we summarize our findings, discuss the structure of the energy-momentum tensor we have obtained, and present some numerical results.
+In section \ref{sec-results} we give some parts of our analytic expression for the energy-momentum tensor and present some numerical results.
 In this paper we show results only for the special case of nuclei with infinite extent in the transverse plane that are invariant under translations and rotations in the plane.
-A following paper, currently in preparation, will present a detailed analysis of various experimentally relevant quantities that can be calculated from our full results for the energy-momentum tensor at order $\tau^6$.
+In our companion paper \cite{carrington1} we present a detailed analysis of various experimentally relevant quantities that can be calculated from our full results for the energy-momentum tensor at order $\tau^6$.
 In section \ref{sec-conc} we make some concluding remarks.